AdithyaS99/Lilliputian-Codes/README.md

 - Sometimes one-liner codes can be longer than multi-liner in consideration of number of characaters.
 - If you are just copying & pasting it from some source, don't forget to refer & acknowledge the site.
 - <b>NOTE:</b> Refering from some other source is a good practice to improve your code.
+- You can ulter the print commands.
+  1) For example: print("Yes, the number is present in the array") can be written as print("Yes") {to decrease count of characters}

 -----------------------------------------------------------------------------------------------------------------------------------